Nero-F/epitech.nvim/README.md

 ### Contributing

 All contributions are welcome!
 Just open a pull request.
-Please read CONTRIBUTING.md